kaysalawu/azure-stuff/1-hub-and-spoke/3-hub-spoke-nva-single-region/README.md

 ## Overview

-This terraform code deploys a single-region standard Virtual Network (Vnet) hub and spoke topology.
+This terraform code deploys a single-region standard Virtual Network (Vnet) hub and spoke topology using Virtual Network Appliances (NVA) in the hub.

 ![Hub and Spoke (Single region)](../../images/scenarios/1-3-hub-spoke-nva-single-region.png)